The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 Expanding Into Powersports: What’s Different?

-In 2023, Turn 14 acquired the assets of Tucker Powersports, adding ATVs, UTVs, motorcycles, and related gear to its portfolio.
+In 2023, T14 acquired the assets of Tucker Powersports, adding ATVs, UTVs, motorcycles, and related gear to its portfolio.
 But expanding into a new market brings unique challenges—especially when it comes to data.

 “In the automotive world, we’re lucky to have Aces and PIES as a data standard.
 Most brands use it, which makes integrations pretty seamless,” Dan explains.
 “Powersports?
 Not so much.
 If you ask 10 different manufacturers for product data, you get 10 completely different formats—random CSVs, Excel sheets, even a folder of images with no labels.”

-To tackle this, Turn 14 brought on Tucker’s data team and started standardizing everything internally.
+To tackle this, Turn 14 Distribution brought on Tucker’s data team and started standardizing everything internally.

 Next Up: APIs, Automation, and the Future of E-Commerce

-In Part 2 of this interview breakdown, we’ll get into the nuts and bolts of Turn 14’s API, how automation is reshaping e-commerce, and why proper data management is the real secret to success in the automotive aftermarket.
+In Part 2 of this interview breakdown, we’ll get into the nuts and bolts of T14’s API, how automation is reshaping e-commerce, and why proper data management is the real secret to success in the automotive aftermarket.
 Stay tuned!

 Share: